 Your next activity will be to solve the errors reported at the row level.
 A positive error indicates that the sum of the Males value and the Females value is greater than the stated Total value.
 A negative error indicates that the sum is less than the stated Total value.
-Refer to the printed copy of the dataset available in Appendix A to identify and make the corrections needed.
+Refer to the printed copy of the dataset available in Appendix A to identify and make the corrections needed using a text editor.